Houston Zoo: Wortham World of Primates

 A winding boardwalk through a natural setting, this exhibit displays a variety of rare and endangered primates, including lemurs, monkeys, gibbons, and orangutans.

 Texas Wetlands

 Opened in March 2019, this new exhibit displays three native species: American alligators, whooping cranes, and bald eagles.

 Reptile and Amphibian House

 This building displays several venomous reptiles and exotic amphibians, including the blue iguana, crocodile monitor, and reticulated python.

 Bug House

 Opened in 2014, this exhibit displays several insects and arachnids from a variety of forests, jungles, and deserts.

-John P. McGovern Children’s Zoo
+John P. McGovern Children's Zoo

 This area features a petting zoo and a realistic bat cave.

 South America's Pantanal

-The South America's Pantanal is a 4.2-acre exhibit that opened on October 10th, 2020.
+The South America's Pantanal is a 4.2-acre exhibit that opened on October 10, 2020.
 It displays the blue-throated macaw, jaguar, giant river otter, Baird's tapir, greater rhea, capybara, and giant anteater.

-Live webcams

-The zoo offers nine exhibit webcams, including the Rhino Cam, Elephant Yard Cam, and Leafcutter Ant Cam.